JAForbes/sum-type/readme.md

         ,Saved: ({ user_id, user_username }) => true
     })

+const newUser =
-hasId ( User.New ({ user_username: 'JAForbes' }) )
+    User.New ({ user_username: 'JAForbes' })

+hasId ( newUser )
 //=> false
 ```

-Sum types go by many names, like union types and enumerated types.
-These are equivalent terms.
+Sum types go by many names.  sum types, union types and enumerated types are equivalent terms.
 You may also hear the term algebraic type.
-An algebraic type is a type comprised of other types, and `sum-type`'s are the most common form of algebraic type (but there are others like subtraction and intersection types.)
+An algebraic type is a type comprised of other types, and `sum-type`'s are the most common form of algebraic type (but there are others like subtraction and intersection types too.)

 Sum types allow us to push as much of our business model as possible into the type system.
-This is often referred to as Domain Driven Design, a great introduction to DDD is Scott Wlaschin's talk [Railway Oriented Programming]
+This is often referred to as Domain Driven Design, a great introduction and argument for DDD is Scott Wlaschin's talk [Railway Oriented Programming]

 All in all, sum types are very cool.
-They are useful in solving almost any problem domain and it's highly likely you can benefit from using them in your projects.
+They are useful in solving problems in almost any domain and it's highly likely you can benefit from using them in your projects.

 What is this library's interpretation of sum types?
 ---------------------------------------------------